The reputation management agency Bell Pottinger issues an apology that isn’t a real apology. And I hate every word of it.

 “You can always spot a media trained person.
 They talk and act like assholes.
 Honestly, I don’t see the point in whatever guys like you are teaching these people.”

 Talking with reporters, especially in tense situations, is difficult.
-What official spokespersons often do, is that they take what advice they’ve been given, and they take it too far.
+What official spokespersons often do, is that they take what public relations advice they’ve been given — and then they take it too far.

 Here’s how this happens (and how to avoid it):